colin-gourlay/sundown-sessions/src/content/releases/u/uriah-heep/demons-and-wizards/index.md

 ---
 ## About

-Demons and Wizards is the fourth studio album by British hard rock band Uriah Heep, released on Bronze Records in 1972.
-It reached number 20 on the UK Albums Chart and is widely regarded as the band's breakthrough record, combining Ken Hensley's keyboard-driven symphonic rock with the band's characteristic dual-lead vocal harmonies.
+*Demons and Wizards* reached number 20 on the UK Albums Chart and is widely regarded as the band's breakthrough record, combining Ken Hensley's keyboard-driven symphonic rock with the band's characteristic dual-lead vocal harmonies.